+New York City Cardiologist Dr. Ghalchi is a leading AFib specialist in the region.
 Patients diagnosed with atrial fibrillation are five times more likely to have a stroke due to risk of blood clots.
 The goal of AFib treatment is to control the heart’s rhythm and rate, while preventing blood clots.
 If left untreated, atrial fibrillation can lead to stroke or heart failure.
-It’s always best to seek immediate AFib treatment and its underlying condition irregular heartbeat from one of the most experienced cardiologists in NYC, best heart doctor Michael Ghalchi of Manhattan Cardiovascular Associates.
+It’s always best to seek immediate AFib treatment and its underlying condition irregular heartbeat from one of the most experienced cardiologists in NYC, best heart doctor M. Ghalchi of Manhattan Cardiovascular Associates in New York.

 Symptoms for atrial fibrillation, also called “AFib” or “AF,” may overlap with other cardiac conditions, such as: